Anambra State: Infrastructure and urbanization

 Since the late 1990s, there has been a migration from rural to urban areas in the state, resulting in Anambra becoming a highly urbanized state: 62% of its population lives in urban areas.
 In October 2015, the APGA-led state government of Willie Obiano, signed a memorandum of understanding with Galway modular housing company, Affordable Building Concepts International, for 10,000 housing units to be built in the state.

 Given decades of neglect of infrastructure and bad governance, the shift in human migration has posed problems for the state.
 Infrastructure improvements, both physical and social, have lagged behind the growth in population.
 There are problems in environmental sanitation, erosion control, and provision of social services.
 Major cities have become characterized by inadequate and deteriorated road networks and walkways, unregulated building patterns, poor sanitation, uncontrolled street trading, mountains of garbage, and chaotic transport systems, creating congestion, noise pollution, and overcrowding.

 The government of Peter Obi, with the assistance of the UN-HABITAT, produced 20-year structural plans (2009–2028) for three major cities in the State: Onitsha, Nnewi and Awka – the Capital Territory, to restore urban planning and guide their growth into the future.

 The plans contain policies and proposals for land use, city beautification, road infrastructure, industrial development, housing, waste disposal, water supply and health and educational facilities to turn the cities into successful urban areas that can generate employment and wealth, and provide high living standards for their residents.

 Anambra became the first state in Nigeria to adopt structural plans for its cities.
 With effective implementation, it should systematically grow as a major economic center in Nigeria, and West Africa.

 The process of urbanization is fairly contributed by population growth, immigration, migration, and infrastructure initiatives like good road, water, power, and gardens, resulting in the growth of villages into towns, town into cities and cities into metros.
 To have ecologically feasible development, planning requires an understanding of the growth dynamics.
 There is a fear that if too many people leave the villages, only the aged men and women will be left to farm.
 This pattern has been seen in Amesi, Akpo, and Achina towns in Aguata local government area.
 They have been important in the production of yam, cocoyam, and cassava through consistent agriculture, but such activities have suffered due to the out-migration of youth to the urban centres.
 There has been both food scarcity in the region and over-population in urban areas.

-To upgrade the state capital and improve traffic, Awka, Governor Willie Obiano signed off on construction of three fly-overs between the Amawbia and Arroma end of the Enugu-Onitsha Expressway, a distance of about three kilometres within the city.
-Now Anambra is fully set to complete and start operations in one the best airports in Nigeria, Anambra International Airport, Umueri.
+To upgrade the state capital and improve traffic, Awka, Governor Willie Obiano signed off on construction of three flyovers between the Amawbia and Arroma end of the Enugu-Onitsha Expressway, a distance of about three kilometres within the city.
+Anambra International Cargo Airport, Umueri, opened on 7 December 2021.

-Transport
+Transportation

+Anambra has good transport links to other states in the country.